bensmithett/tropical/README.md

 Isomorphic React is often approached with one big assumption: render the same component (usually the full page) into the same container node in both the prerendering and client environments.

 That's reasonable if the page is coated in a thick layer of client side interactivity.
-But if you just need to enhance a content-heavy page with a hamburger menu and a couple of modals, there's no need to bundle up the entire page's dependencies to load and re-render on the client.
+But if you just need to enhance a mostly-static-content page with a hamburger menu and a couple of modals, there's no need to bundle up the entire page's dependencies to load and re-render on the client.

 I like to think of these pages as having 🏝 **islands of interactivity** 🏝 in a sea of otherwise static content.

-`<Island>` and `withIsland()` are just convenient ways to prerender an isomorphic React component:
+`<Island>` and `withIsland()` are simple helpers for prerendering an isomorphic React component:

 ```es6
 // Use the withIsland() higher order component